-The Aetna First-Year Writing Award, sponsored by the Aetna Chair of Writing, is an award for excellent nonfiction composed in a First-Year Writing class.
-Winners are awarded cash prizes and read from their work at the Aetna Celebration of Student Writing.
+The Aetna First-Year Writing Award, sponsored by the Aetna Chair of Writing, is an award for excellent expository writing/nonfiction composed in a First-Year Writing class.
+Winners are awarded cash prizes and may read from their work at the Aetna Celebration of Student Writing on April 30, 2019.

 Submissions may be nominated by an instructor or self-nominated.
 To submit your (student’s) work, please: